 The titles for 2018 were:

 Full details about the terms of the competition should be read before entering, which are available here.

-The 1st and 2nd place (where applicable) essays from our Summer 2011-2015 competitions can be viewed below.
-As well as having their essays published, our winners and runners-up also won £200 and £100 worth of Amazon vouchers, respectively.
+The 1st, 2nd and 3rd place (where applicable) essays from our Summer 2011-2017 competitions can be viewed below.
+As well as having their essays published, as of 2016 our winners and runners-up also won a prize to the value of £500, £250 and £100 worth, respectively.